material-components/material-components-ios/components/Cards/README.md

 An `MDCCardCollectionCell` can be added, used, and reused as a `UICollectionViewCell`, if manually in code, or through the interface builder.

+### Style Variants
+MDCCardThemer exposes apis to theme MDCCard and MDCCardCollectionCell instances as either a default or outlined variant.
+An outlined variant behaves identically to a default styled card, but differs in its coloring and in that it has a stroked border.
+Use 'applyScheme:toCard:' to style an instance with default values and 'applyOutlinedVariantWithScheme:toCard:' to style an instance with the outlined values.

 ### Importing

 Before using Cards, you'll need to import it: